sagemath/sage/src/doc/en/developer/tools.rst

 Doctest with Coverage.py
 ========================

-The command ``./sage -tox -e coverage.py`` requires that Sage has been built already. ``coverage.py`` is a special tox environment that runs the Sage doctester (:ref:`chapter-doctesting`) in the normal Sage environment, but under the control of
+The command ``./sage -tox -e coverage.py`` runs the Sage doctester (:ref:`chapter-doctesting`) in the normal Sage environment, but under the control of
 `Coverage.py <https://coverage.readthedocs.io/en/latest/index.html>`_
 for code coverage analysis.